"Adopt the pace of nature: her secret is patience."

 Grounded: Rooted in something deeper than quick results.

-True patience feels like tending a garden.
-You do your part and trust the rest to forces beyond your control.
+Real patience feels like tending a garden.
+We do our part and leave the rest to forces we can't control.

 Cultivating Patience

-- What results are not in your hands?
+- What results are not in our hands?

-- Where are you trying to control what you cannot?
+- Where are we trying to control what we cannot?

-Patience grows easier when you focus on your own part.
+Patience grows easier when we focus on our own part.

 Trust Natural Timing

-Fighting natural timing creates frustration.
-Working with it creates flow.
+Fighting natural timing wears us down.
+Working with it makes everything easier.

 Stay Present